 - Gifts: Bringing a gift to your Muslim or Jewish host is a nice touch.
 So, what should you bring?
 If you are invited for tea, coffee or a meal, dessert is a highly appropriate gift.
 Other appropriate gifts include flowers, vases, and housewares.
 Never bring a bottle of wine or other alcohol to a Muslim home.

-- Whether you are bringing food to your host’s home, or you are the host, dietary guidelines should be followed.
+- Food: Whether you are bringing food to your host’s home, or you are the host, dietary guidelines should be followed.
 Ensure that no food products are made with alcohol, lard, gelatin, or any other pork product.
 If you are going to a Jewish home, be sure the product is marked Kosher, unless you have been told that non-Kosher products are allowed to be brought into the household.
 Alcohol of any kind should never be served.
 If there is a need for the Jewish blessing over wine, use grape juice instead.
-Do not serve a dish or bring a dish that mixes dairy products with meat products and do not serve or bring a dish that contains shellfish.
+Do not serve a dish or bring a dish that mixes dairy products with meat products, and do not serve or bring a dish that contains shellfish.

-- If you have a dog, lock it up when your guest(s) arrive.
+- Pets: If you have a dog, lock it up when your guest or guests arrive.
 For some, the saliva of a dog can make one unclean for prayer.
 For others, they may be frightened of the dog or allergic to it.

 - Friendship: Don’t lose sight of your overall objective — building trust, respect, and positive relationships with your Muslim and Jewish sisters!